MiLiNd-LaTe/MiLiNd-LaTe/README.md

 👀 Interested in: Learning, exploring new technologies, and innovation.

-🌱 Currently learning: AI/ML, ROS, Embedded Systems.
+🌱 Currently learning: AI/ML, ROS, Embedded Systems, open cv.

 💡 Looking to collaborate on: Startups, Hackathons, Robotics, Research and Sustainable Development.